 The financial statements of the UDSA have been prepared in accordance with U.S. generally accepted accounting principles (GAAP) applied to government units.
-The Governmental Accounting Standards Board (GASB) is the accepted standard setting body for establishing governmental accounting and financial reporting principles.
+The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The operations of the UDSA are presented as a proprietary fund following the accrual basis of accounting in order to recognize the flow of economic resources.
 Revenues are recognized in the period in which they are earned and expenses are recognized in the period in which they are incurred.
-The basic financial statements cover the years ended December 31, 2021 and 2020.

 The UDSA is considered a blended component unit of LIPA.
-The assets, liabilities, and results of operations are consolidated with the operations of LIPA for financial reporting purposes in LIPA's Consolidated Financial Statements.
+The assets, liabilities, and results of operations are consolidated with the operations of LIPA for financial reporting purposes in LIPA's Financial Statements.